chef/chef-web-docs/layouts/shortcodes/dsl_recipe_method_registry_get_subkeys.md

     force write to a 64-bit registry location, however Chef Infra Client returns an exception if `:x86_64` is used on a 32-bit machine.
-Set to `:machine` to allow Chef Infra Client to allow Chef Infra Client to use the appropriate key location based on your node’s architecture.
+Set to `:machine` to allow Chef Infra Client to allow Chef Infra Client to use the appropriate key location based on your node's architecture.
 Default value: `:machine`.

 This returns an array of registry key values.